ebtezcan/dsc-phase-2-project/README.md

 Our first recommendation based on our findings above would be for the homeowner to renovate their house and add livable above ground square footage to the property.
 This could be in the shape of an added extension to the home or a simpler approach of finishing the attic space.

 Secondly, we would advise the homeowner to also focus their renovation efforts on the finishes and quality of the materials that they would be choosing to use.
-This could include components such as kitchen countertop material, cabinetry design, bathroom fixtures, general lighting design and fixture choices inside and outside the house, flooring.
+This could include components such as kitchen countertop material, cabinetry design, bathroom fixtures, general lighting design and fixture choices inside and outside the house, and flooring.
 For more inspiration, they could refer to the below legend for the different grade values that the data included.
 (Below Average: 1-6, Average: 7-8, Above Average: 9-13)
 &nbsp;

 <img src="./images/grade_legend.png">